ktangsali/physicsnemo-sym/docs/user_guide/advanced/conjugate_heat_transfer.rst

 some quantities inside the domain.
 One such example relevant to fluid flows is the wall velocity gradients and wall shear stresses.
-These quantities are often plotted to compute frictional forces, etc. You can visualize such quantities in Modulus Sym by outputting the :math:`x`, :math:`y` and :math:`z` derivatives of the desired variables using an ``PointwiseInferencer``.
+These quantities are often plotted to compute frictional forces, etc. You can visualize such quantities in PhysicsNeMo Sym by outputting the :math:`x`, :math:`y` and :math:`z` derivatives of the desired variables using an ``PointwiseInferencer``.